-Data scientists in Alaska also have the opportunity to work with community-minded organizations like the Alaska Native Tribal Health Consortium (ANTHC), a non-profit organization providing health services, health education, and rural health improvement services to Alaskans, particularly the native people of Alaska.
+Axiom isn’t the only place in Alaska for big data work.
+Data scientists here also have the opportunity to work with community-minded organizations like the Alaska Native Tribal Health Consortium (ANTHC), a non-profit organization providing health services, health education, and rural health improvement services to Alaskans, particularly the native people of Alaska.
 At ANTHC, data scientists manage a system that includes all of ANTHC’s projects, including services offered, prevention training, and rural health system construction.
 Data scientists with ANTHC are also responsible for gathering data related to the management of health services, inputting data into the system, maintaining the system and improving upon existing systems to develop a comprehensive resource for ANTHC.

-Preparing for a Master’s Degree in Data Science in Georgia
+Preparing for a Master’s Degree in Data Science in Alaska

-Master’s-prepared candidates in data science have the opportunity to market themselves in many different sectors.
-Because of the high skill level required for these positions, master’s programs are often highly selective and set high admission standards for both educational and work history.
+Master’s-prepared job candidates in the field of data science have the opportunity to market themselves in many different sectors.
+Because of the high skill level required for these positions, master’s programs are often highly selective and set high admission standards for both educational background and work history.

 Undergraduate Degree and Master’s Prerequisite Courses